Prof. Petri P. Kärenlampi

 approach.
 The fatigue damage is likely to develop in the course

-of loading cycles as a function of plastic strain amplitude.
+of loading cycles as a function of plastic

 The smaller applied stress level does not appear to induce